Search Site

 — Computer Reseller News Test Center (review of search technologies)

 “dtSearch’s Text Retrieval Engine Powers Web-based Business Intelligence Mining Library ...
-To meet all of the above requirements for the project’s search functionality, Cybergroup chose the dtSearch Text Retrieval Engine for Win & .NET by dtSearch Corp.
+To meet all of the above requirements for the project’s search functionality, Cybergroup chose the dtSearch Text Retrieval Engine for Windows by dtSearch Corp.
 A single dtSearch index could include both the SQL database and the separate document repository, including searching with all the above advanced search features, ranking capabilities, and hit-highlighted display options.”

 — asp.netPRO